-Experimental Stress Analysis Prof. K. Ramesh Department of Applied Mechanics Indian Institute of Technology - Madras
+Experimental Stress Analysis - An Overview Prof. K. Ramesh Department of Applied Mechanics Indian Institute of Technology, Madras

-Lecture - 04 Completeness of a numerical solution
+Lecture - 2.3 Completeness of a Numerical Solution

-Let us continue our discussion on overview of experimental analysis, and what we have primarily focused in the previous class was for typical problems, for which you know the solution we have looked at the kind of patterns you could get from some of the experimental techniques.

-The problems considered were beam under 4-point bending, cantilever beam, disc under diametral compression, and also clamped circular disc with a central load.
+Let us continue our discussion on Overview of Experimental Stress Analysis.
+What we have primarily focused in the previous class was for typical problems for which you know the solution.
+We have looked at the kind of patterns you could get from some of the experimental techniques.
+The problems considered were Beam under four-point bending, Cantiliver Beam, Disc under diametral compression and also Clamped circular disc with a central load.

 In all these cases, you have analytical solution possible for the stress field.
-So you have got a closed form expression for the stress field, you got the strained field and also the displacement field.
-And what we did was, we did a sample of experimental methods.

-Some of them were directly from the experimental methods, some of them were simulated result to give the feel of how the whole field information looks like.
-So now your eyes get tuned to how to interpret whole field information to an extent possible, and finally what we will do is we will go to the problem of spanner tightening a nut.
-As I told you earlier due to complex nature of the geometry, only a numerical solution is possible for this problem, and that is what we are going to see.
+So you have got a close form for the stress field, you have got the strain field and also the displacement field.
+What we did was, we did a sample of experimental methods.
+Some of them where directly from experimental results, some of them where simulated result to give a feel of how the whole field information looks like.
+Now, your eyes get tune to how to interpret whole field information to an extent possible.
+And finally, what we will do is we will go to the problem of spanner tightening a nut.
+And as I had told you earlier due to complex nature of the geometry only a numerical solution is possible for this problem.
+That is what we are going to see and what I am going to look at?

-And what I am going to look at is, we have already looked at day to day application of the problem and surprisingly you do not have solution from strength of the materials or even by theory of elasticity.
-This is finally because the shape of the spanner is complicated and you cannot define the outer boundary in a convenient fashion for you to do a theory of elasticity solution.
-And in this case only a numerical solution is possible.

-I do not have a closed form expression so I have to solve this problem numerically, and let us see how the numerical solution is.
+We have already looked at day to day application of the problem and surprisingly you do not have solution from Strength of Materials or even by Theory of Elasticity.
+This is primarily because, the shape of the spanner is complicated and you cannot define the outer boundary in a convenient fashion for you to do a Theory of Elasticity solution.
+In this case, only a numerical solution is possible.
+I do not have a close form expression, so I have to solve this problem numerically.
+Let us see how the numerical solution is?